This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-• Bananas: we recommend you use Very Ripe bananas.
+• Bananas: I recommend you use very ripe bananas.
 They add the right amount of sweetness.

 • Rolled oats: you may use gluten-free rolled oats.
 Also, if you only have quick oats you can certainly use those as well.
 The consistency will vary very slightly.

 • Whey Protein chocolate flavor: you may use plant-based protein if needed.
-If you only have vanilla protein, use that it’s okay.
-Since you will be adding cocoa powder you can use vanilla flavor.
+If you only have vanilla protein, that’s fine.

 • Almond milk or milk of your choice: for those looking for a vegan option, use plant-based milk.